aurora-opensource/au/docs/alternatives/index.md

 # Comparison of Alternatives

 There are plenty of other open source C++ units libraries, many quite well established.
-Why does Au exist?
-What do we add to the C++ units library ecosystem?

-## Big picture

-The answer is twofold.

-First, we address the most common reasons that people can't, or won't, use the most prominent alternatives.

-- [mp-units](https://mpusz.github.io/units/) is a modern, high quality library, but its minimum C++20 requirement is too steep for many.

-- [nholthaus/units](https://github.com/nholthaus/units) is accessible and easy to learn, but its compile time penalty is severe, and it's hard to use different Rep types.

-Second, we bring a number of rare or outright novel features in our own right, including:
+However, the tradeoffs required to use these libraries can be so significant that many people can't or won't use them.
+For example: the compiler errors may be inscrutable or overwhelming; the compilation process may become unacceptably slow; or, it may require a C++ standard that is simply too new for a user.

+Au is an accessible, production-tested alternative.
+We provide a number of rare or outright novel features, with a small compile time footprint --- and we're compatible with every C++ version back to the mature and widely available C++14 standard.
+Key features include:

 - Fully unit-safe APIs, on both entry and exit.
 - The "safety surface": conversions that adapt to the overflow risk based on both conversion magnitude, and storage type.
-- Highly compsable "quantity maker" APIs make it easy to both compose new units, and apply unit prefixes, on the fly.
+- Highly composable "quantity maker" APIs make it easy to both compose new units, and apply unit prefixes, on the fly.
+- Human-readable and concise compiler errors, via strong typenames for units.
 - `ZERO`: novel, fluent handling of construction, comparison, and sign handling for quantities.
 - Ease of migration (both to and from Au): we support bidirectional implicit conversions with equivalent types from any other units library.